 Deep-Seated Poverty

 The deep-rooted poverty in Haiti is the result not only of corruption and economic mismanagement by President Moïse and his predecessors, but of centuries of Haitian governments serving the interest of the elite.
 It is also the result of decisions made outside of Haiti that have repeatedly devastated Haiti’s economy and thwarted development.
 Haiti won its independence in 1804 as the world’s only nation founded through a slave revolt, and has paid a steep price for its provenance.
-In 1825, France illegally extorted today’s equivalent of $21.7 billion from Haiti, as compensation for its “lost property.”
+In 1825, France illegally extorted well over today’s equivalent of $19 billion from Haiti, as compensation for its “lost property.”
 Haiti's subsequent crippling debt took 122 years to repay, and prompted the U.S. to invade Haiti in 1915.
 The U.S. occupied Haiti for 19 years, during which it took financial control of the country and forced Haiti to put 40 percent of its national income towards foreign debt repayment, enforced a system of forced labor, and murdered thousands of Haitians who resisted the occupying forces, leaving a blueprint for future oppressive regimes.
 More recently, U.S. neoliberal trade policies towards Haiti has had devastating impacts on the agricultural economy.
-For example, President Bill Clinton infamously forced Haiti to reduce import tariffs on rice in the 1990s, which resulted in U.S. subsidized rice flooding the markets and destroying the Haitian rice industry – a policy for which Clinton eventually issued a public apology.
+For example, President Bill Clinton infamously forced Haiti to reduce import tariffs on rice in the 1990s, which resulted in U.S. subsidized rice flooding the markets and destroying the Haitian rice industry—a policy for which Clinton eventually issued a public apology.

 The Way Forward

 Protest leaders and participants’ primary demand is for President Moïse’s departure, but they are also clear that the solution has to go deeper than a change in leadership, to address the systemic problems and structural violence.
+Meanwhile, the international community has urged elections as the way forward.
+In response to the February 2019 protests that shut down the country, the Core Group – composed of representatives from the UN, Brazil, Canada, France, Germany, Spain, the European Union, the United States, and the Organization of American States – issued a statement urging that “change must come through the ballot box”.
+Elections alone are unlikely to result in the kind of systemic change that Haitians demand, however.

 Should President Moïse step down, the Haitian constitution provides that his resignation would trigger a caretaker government to hold prompt elections.
 There is uncertainty in the law about the details, however, as the 1987 constitution was amended in 2012 under controversial circumstances.
 One of the concerns is the fact that only the French version of the Constitution was amended, while the Haitian Creole version, which is also an official version, was not.
 As a result, many lawyers in Haiti believe that both versions control.
 Under the French version, upon a Presidential vacancy the government is led by the Prime Minister and the Council of Ministers, and must organize elections in 60-120 days.
 Under the Haitian Creole version, the President of the Cour de Cassation (Supreme Court) becomes President, and must organize elections in 45-90 days.